How Do Smart Cities Benefit Businesses and Residents?

 An Exciting Future

-A smart city does not immediately address all the problems connected to a specific destination.
+Smart cities do not immediately address all the problems connected to a specific destination.
 However, these examples show that thoughtful planning and community input can help technological advancements assist residents and business owners in meaningful ways that help them prosper.